 Erwin Hymer Centre Travelworld offers a comprehensive range of after sales services & products.

-It’s a question that’s not only crossed the mind of every motorhome owner – but a sizeable proportion of the population at large: Could I really sell up and live full-time on the road in a motorhome?
+It’s a question that’s not only crossed the mind of every motorhome owner – but a sizeable proportion of the population at large: Could I really sell up and live on the open road full-time in a motorhome?

 Well, the short answer is yes.
 Some people do it and change their lifestyle for good, so it is definitely achievable.

 Predictably, the longer, more considered, answer is more involved and less emphatic.
 For the right person, it can be a wholly liberating experience.
 But there are lots of ifs and buts to consider before making such a drastic move.

 So just what inspires the dream in the first place?
 The word you will hear more than any other is ‘freedom’.
 There is something about escaping normal life and taking an alternative route that just appeals to the explorer in us.
 Waking in fresh surroundings, with fewer restrictions and commitments, where the treadmill of commute-work-mortgage seems a million miles away.
 It’s not hard to understand why it has such a powerful pull for many.